LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/1-variables/0-variables.md

   - This resource can help with this concept: [JavaScript Primitive vs. References Values](https://www.javascripttutorial.net/javascript-primitive-vs-reference-values/)

 ### ***Declaring Variables***
 Using variables in JavaScript begins with creating them.
 In order to create a variable you need to tell the computer, explicitly, directly, that you are about to do so.
 This is where the term **variable declaration** comes into play.
-It's how you tell the computer "I want to use some memory for a variable", and to do we can use one of two different keywords: `let` or `const`.
-There is a third keyword JavaScript for declaring variables, the last is `var` which isn't used anymore.
+It's how you tell the computer "I want to use some memory for a variable", and to do so we can use one of two different keywords: `let` or `const`.
+There is a third keyword in JavaScript for declaring variables, the last is `var` which isn't used anymore.
 We will teach this keyword because it exists in legacy code & will come up in interviews.

 Examples:
 > Declaring the variable `myFavoriteShoes` and storing a `String`: